-Fall asleep relaxed – tips for relaxing before bed
+Fall asleep relaxed – tips for relaxing before sleep

-If it's difficult to fall asleep and we can't get any rest in the evening, there's usually a lack of proper relaxation.
-Find out now how you can reduce your stress level with simple methods, promote falling asleep and support a peaceful sleep.
+If it is difficult to fall asleep and we cannot relax in the evening, there is usually a lack of proper relaxation.
+Find out now how you can reduce your stress level using simple methods, help you fall asleep and support peaceful sleep.

-I'm sure we've all been in this situation: you're lying in bed and just can't fall asleep.
-Studies show that stress and psychological strain are among the most common causes of problems falling asleep.
-Relaxation in the evening and before going to bed is therefore important for a healthy and peaceful sleep.
-We'll show you 4 methods to calm down faster and sleep more relaxed.
+We've all probably been in this situation before: you're lying in bed and you just can't fall asleep.
+Studies show that stress and psychological stress are among the most common causes of problems falling asleep.
+Relaxation in the evening and before going to bed is therefore important for healthy and peaceful sleep.
+We'll show you 4 methods to calm down more quickly and fall asleep more relaxed.

-Switch off first!
-During the day we receive a lot of information and impressions and have to take care of many important tasks - that is quite exhausting.
+First switch off!
+During the day we receive a lot of information and impressions and have to take on many important tasks - that's quite tiring.
 The memory then becomes active, especially during deep sleep, and processes the new memories.
 It can therefore be helpful in the evening to review the past day and sort out tasks for the next morning.
-Try to organize and structure your thoughts so that you can ward off potential stressors and clear your head.
-Then nothing stands in the way of a relaxed sleep.
-By the way: You can find more about memory and sleep here .
+Try to organize and structure your thoughts so that you can avert possible stress factors and clear your head.
+Then nothing stands in the way of you falling asleep relaxed.
+By the way: You can find out more about memory and sleep here.

 #2 Evening routines and fixed rituals